Isn't It Midnight: Composition and release

 The lyrics to "Isn't it Midnight" relate to difficulties in establishing a bond with a romantic partner, who is described in the song as "cool, calm and collected".
 Christine McVie explained that the song "goes back directly to a guy that I met a long time ago; it was a concrete situation that didn't work out."
 Musically, the song is built around a guitar riff played by Lindsey Buckingham, a bass guitar played by John McVie, and drumming from Mick Fleetwood.
-Synthesisers are used comparitively sparingly on the album version, which primarily provide additional chordal accompaniment and a melodic sequence found on the chorus.
+Synthesisers are used comparatively sparingly on the album version, which primarily provide additional chordal accompaniment and a melodic sequence found on the chorus.
 Buckingham's provided additional vocals on the song, specifically "the face of a pretty girl" lyric, which Mike Mettler of Sound & Vision described as being delivered in a "foreboding monotone".

 In the United Kingdom, "Isn't It Midnight" was released as the follow-up to "Everywhere"; it charted at a peak position of number 60 on 18 June 1988.
 The song performed better in Ireland, where it reached the top 30, peaking at number 23.
 The song was also released as a promotional single in the United States as an original album cut.
-The Hard Report mentioned in its 26 June 1987 publication that "Isn't it Midnight" was receiving adds on several radio stations including WRXK, WQBK, and WHJY.
-The album version reached number 14 on the Billboard Mainstream Rock chart in August 1987.
+The Hard Report mentioned in its 26 June 1987 publication that "Isn't it Midnight" had received adds on several album oriented rock adio stations, including WRXK, WQBK, and WHJY.
+The song reached number 14 on the Billboard Mainstream Rock chart in August 1987.

-"Isn't It Midnight" was the second official Fleetwood Mac song to be released on the 3-inch CD single format as well being issued on 7" and 12" vinyl.
+"Isn't It Midnight" was the second official Fleetwood Mac song to be released on the 3-inch CD single format as well as being issued on 7-inch and 12-inch vinyl.
 All of the formats included the Tango in the Night track "Mystified", and the CD and 12-inch included the bonus tracks "Say You Love Me" (from 1975; it had previously been included as a bonus track on the "Everywhere" CD single) and "Gypsy" (from the 1982 album Mirage).

 "Isn't it Midnight" was featured consistently throughout Fleetwood Mac's Tango in the Night and Behind the Mask concert tours, though it was not played after 1990 until 2018 during the An Evening with Fleetwood Mac tour.